dlanner/crumbl/README.md

 rails_cookie
 ============

-CLI gem to make it easier to manipulate encoded or encrypted Rails cookies
+CLI gem to make it easier to manipulate signed or encrypted Rails cookies